abobco/Catatonia/README.md

  npm install
  npm run build
  ```
  Then, host the `dist` folder however you like.
-I recommend using the [http-server](https://github.com/http-party/http-server) node    package
+I recommend using the [http-server](https://github.com/http-party/http-server) node    package.

 ## Art:
 The art for this game was ripped from *Castlevania: Order of Ecclesia*, a Nintendo DS exclusive, originally released by Konami on October 21, 2008.
 If you like the art in this game, go support Konami and buy that game!